EPO designated or elected

 Normally, even in the case of early entry into the national phase, the EPO does not process the application unless the applicant expressly requests it (« Notice from the European Patent Office dated 21 February 2013 concerning the request for early processing« , OJ 2013, 156 in accordance with A23.2 PCT or A40.2 PCT).

-If the express request for early entry into the national phase is submitted before the publication of the international application, the applicant or the EPO must additionally request the IB to communicate the documents of the application under A20 PCT (A23.2 PCT or A40.2 PCT together with R47.4 PCT).
+If the express request for early entry into the national phase is submitted before the publication of the international application, the applicant or the EPO must additionally request the IB to communicate the documents of the application pursuant to A20 PCT (A23.2 PCT or A40.2 PCT together with R47.4 PCT).

 No specific form is required for this request.